University of Lincoln - February 2020

 ShoutOut was constructed in a large corner window facing a busy area of the university campus.
 The emergent form, as if escaping from the institution, twitched and flinched randomly, sometimes violently, in the wind.

 The structure and fabric of the building held the work in a state of balance.
-At constant risk to the physical forces of gravity, compression and shear, the form’s ephemerality, precarity and unpredictability generated a sense of uncertainty which in turn, helped heighten the sense of encounter.
+At constant risk to the physical forces of gravity, compression and shear, the form’s ephemerality, precarity and unpredictability generated a sense of uncertainty.
+This in turn, helped heighten the sense of encounter.
 By allowing the work to escape the building, contingent elements of the weather and passers-by’s behaviour also became materially integral to the work.
 Materials and elements, visible and invisible, became interconnected and equally significant to its ongoing existence.

 In creating a temporary ‘out of our control’ and ‘on-the-point-of-collapse’ event which relied on the interconnectedness and cooperation of its elements to function, I am acknowledging uncertain futures.
 On the one hand, I recognise nature’s indifference to homo sapiens.
 I am also remembering that the natural and the human are co-factors in today’s disasters.
 Life is contingent.
 The reflections in the window of the world simply passing by contribute to manifesting these thoughts.